tupacmoche/NYU-Intro-to-Python-Summer-2018/06-06-2018-Intro-and-Git/about.md

 - Get to know each other

 ## How to Prep for the Next Class
-We'll be focusing on the command line and learning the basics of linux.
+We'll be focusing on the command line and learning the basics of the command line.
 Below are some recommended resources for you to check out before class next week.

 - [Command Line Crash Course](https://learnpythonthehardway.org/book/appendixa.html)
 - [Linux Tutorial](https://ryanstutorials.net/linuxtutorial/)
 - [Linux Video Series](https://www.youtube.com/watch?v=sYwr0HMudRg&list=PLlpCYzlw8-CagGcorCV2DCdnkS9IAU9Ab)